Trial Blog Regarding a Defendant’s Right Not to Testify

-A blog by Attorney Loren Dickstein, who is currently in a trial on an Armed Robbery case in the Oakland County Circuit Court.
-Jury selection is done through a process called “voir dire.”
+This is a blog by Attorney Loren Dickstein, who is currently in a trial on an Armed Robbery case in the Oakland County Circuit Court.
+Jury selection is called “voir dire.”
 The process only works if prospective jurors are honest.

 An Example of Why Honesty is Crucial in the Jury Selection Process

 In this particular case, I asked whether any prospective juror might be influenced by whether the defendant testifies, and there was a delay of several seconds with no response.
 I waited…and waited…and waited.
 Sure enough, as I knew it would be the case, a woman in her mid-fifties slowly raised her hand.
 Her honesty was essential to getting a fair and impartial jury.
-It is not easy proclaiming in an open courtroom that you cannot follow the law, but it is the truth for more people than have the bravery to admit.
+It is not easy to proclaim in an open courtroom that you cannot follow the law, but it is the truth for more people than those who have the bravery to admit it.

-The Fifth Amendment to the Constitution Provides that it is the Defendant’s Right Not to Testeify.
+The Fifth Amendment to the Constitution Provides That It Is The Defendant’s Right Not to Testify

 The Fifth Amendment provides, “No person shall be held to answer for a capital, or otherwise, infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.”